Shaw–Howard University station

-Shaw–Howard University is a Washington Metro station in Washington, D.C., on the Green Line and Yellow Line.
+Shaw–Howard University station is a Washington Metro station in Washington, D.C., on the Green Line.
 The station primarily serves Washington's Shaw neighborhood, the home of Howard University.

 The station is located within the neighborhood of the same name in the Northwest quadrant of the city, on 7th Street between R and S Streets.
 It lies just outside the defined boundaries of the Shaw Historic District, which encompasses much the area to the southwest.